 In the morning, board a local boat for Sa Dec.
 Once ashore, you will tour the town where French writer Marguerite Duras spent many years in her youth.
-Visit a colorful local market, and the house of Mr. Huynh Thuy Le, Duras' Chinese paramour, now a small museum.
-Afterwards, board a motor coach for Xeo Quyt, once used as a base during the French and US wars and now an important ecological site.
+Visit a colorful local market, and the house of Mr. Huynh Thuy Le, Duras' Chinese paramour.
+Afterwards, board a motor coach for Xeo Quyt, once used as a base during the French and U.S. wars and now an important ecological site.
 After lunch on board, a local boat will take you to Cai Be’s spectacular floating market.
-You will also have an opportunity to visit candy and rice paper workshops.
+You will also have an opportunity to visit candy and rice paper workshops or, alternatively, see the historic Kiet house.
 This evening, enjoy a festive Farewell Dinner on board.

 Ho Chi Minh City / Disembarkation

-Your cruise comes to an end as the ship docks at My Tho Port, followed by a transfer to nearby Ho Chi Minh City (still affectionately referred to by locals as Saigon).
+Your cruise comes to an end as the ship docks at My Tho Port, followed by a transfer to nearby Ho Chi Minh City, still affectionately referred to by locals as Saigon.
 This former capital of Indochina was once known as “Paris of the Orient.”
 Today, Vietnam’s largest city is an industrial, cultural and educational hub, but still retains vestiges of its colonial past.
-Upon your arrival, enjoy a city tour that explores such famous landmarks as the former Presidential Palace, the Central Post Office, Notre Dame Cathedral, Cho Lon (China Town) and the Thien Hau pagoda.
+Explore such famous landmarks as the former Presidential Palace, a photo stop at the Central Post Office and Notre Dame Cathedral.
 You will also visit the War Remnants Museum, one of the city’s most popular tourist attractions, known for its vast collection of artifacts from the Vietnam War.
-An optional tour of Thanh Market is available this afternoon.
+Finish with a visit to the Ben Thanh Market, one of the oldest and most iconic structures in Ho Chi Minh City, where you can search for local handicrafts, colorful textiles, as well as other unique souvenirs and gifts.
 You will spend the night at a fine hotel in Ho Chi Minh City.

 Ho Chi Minh City